Be A Man! (What Does That Mean?)

 "I will set nothing wicked before my eyes; I hate the work of those who fall away; it shall not cling to me."
 (Psalms 101:3)

-"Now the works of the flesh are evident which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, disensions, heresies, envy, murder, drunkenness, revelries and the like; of which I tell you beforehand, just as I told you in time past, that those who practice such things will not inherit the kingdom of God."
+"Now the works of the flesh are evident which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murder, drunkenness, revelries and the like; of which I tell you beforehand, just as I told you in time past, that those who practice such things will not inherit the kingdom of God."
 (Galatians 5:19-21)

 "And those who are Christ's have crucified the flesh with its passions and desires.
 If we live in the Spirit, let us also walk in the Spirit."(Galatians 5:24-25)

 The real man has one thing in his sight, Jesus Christ.
 He does not turn to the right hand or to the left from where his eyes should be, on Jesus.
 Sounds simple enough, doesn't it?
 Let me tell you, it isn't!
-Satan sends "plausible illusion" and "reasonable lies" to mislead or distract him.
-He knows that there is nothing more important in his life than Christ; no issue, no person, no desire. nothing more important.
+Satan sends "plausible delusion" and "reasonable lies" to mislead or distract him.
+He knows that there is nothing more important in his life than Christ; no issue, no person, no desire.
+Nothing more important.

 As soon as the old man heard the importance that his son had attached to money, he knew that something had slipped his attention.
 He realized that gone unchecked, this attitude would eventually steal away his boy's blessings and maybe even his life.
-Such a simple illustation as a glass of cool water and a dry parched throat, may possibly have changed this young man in ways you can't even imagine.
+Such a simple illustration as a glass of cool water and a dry parched throat, may possibly have changed this young man in ways you can't even imagine.

-What is it that our children see is our God?
+Who do our children see is our God?
 Do we worship at the alter of money? or pleasure? or leisure?
 Do we worship our own bellies?
 Real men are aware that there are always eyes on them, impressionable eyes.

 Principle 4.
-The real man realizes the stench of his own sins and bathes regularly.
+The real man realizes the stench of his own sins and "bathes" regularly.

 "Have mercy on me O God, according to your loving kindness; according to the multitude of your tender mercies, blot out my transgressions."
 (Psalms 51:1)